eic/physics_benchmarks/benchmarks/diffractive_phi/README.md

 This analysis code lives in `benchmarks/diffractive_phi/analysis/diffractive_phi_analysis.cxx` and to run it, simply do:

-`bash benchmarks/diffractive_phi/analysis-only.sh --ebeam 18 --pbeam 109 --config barrel`
+`bash benchmarks/diffractive_phi/analysis-only.sh --ebeam 18 --pbeam 110 --config barrel`

+The output root file will be under `results/diffractive_phi/18on110/barrel_output.root` Note "barrel" is the config one can choose since the beginning.